 The trick to improving your ratio, as you might’ve already suspected, is to gradually obtain at least one identifier (ideally several) for every anonymous individual in your database.

-How to identify unknown contacts in your database
+How to identify unknown contacts using our pure-play customer data platform

 The customer insights unearthed in their Profile Recognition Dashboard allows BlueConic customers to convert anonymous profiles to identifiable or known profiles.

-Following this conversion, our customers can then engage with these newly identified contacts in a relevant manner based on the distinct stages of their particular buying journeys.
+Following this conversion, our customers can then engage these newly identified contacts in a relevant manner based on the stages of their particular buying journeys.